Salim Ismail: Book

 In 2011, Ismail started writing Exponential Organizations with co-authors Mike Malone and Yuri van Geest.
-The book was released by Diversion Books, a division of Diversion Publishing Corp., on October 14, 2014 and reached No. 1 on Amazon's “Best-Sellers in Business Management,” and was named Frost & Sullivan's “Growth, Innovation and Leadership Book of the Year.”
-It has been translated into more than 15 languages.
+The book was published by Diversion Books in October 2014 and was named Frost & Sullivan's 2014 "Growth, Innovation, and Leadership Book of the Year".

 The book aims to provide readings with information on “why new organizations are ten times better, faster and cheaper than yours (and what to do about it)” and comes down to a simple philosophy: in business, performance is key and when it comes to performance how you organize your efforts is the key to growth.